Personal Immigration

 In addition to a civil partnership certificate, the Home Office will expect to see evidence of cohabitation.
 Documents should ideally be in the name of you and your civil partner jointly.
 Alternatively, it is possible to rely on documents addressed to you both individually at the same address.
 Documents should be dated within the last few years and originate from a range of sources.
 Official documents are preferred, but if it is not possible to provide exclusively official documents then other documents proving cohabitation may also be submitted.

-If you and your civil partner have not lived together for very long, it is also possible to provide unofficial evidence of a relationship.
+If you and your civil partner have not lived together for very long, it is also possible to provide unofficial evidence of a relationship, such as correspondence not from a governmental body, invoices, delivery confirmations and receipts.

 As mentioned above, the Home Office will expect to see significant evidence of a genuine and subsisting relationship.
 If the Home Office has doubts as to the genuine and subsisting nature of your relationship then it may undertake further checks, interview you and your civil partner or arrange a home visit.
 If it has reasonable grounds to doubt that your relationship is genuine or subsisting then your Civil Partner Visa application will be refused.